 Oxford Bible Pictures

 William de Brailles is regarded as one of the greatest scribes and illuminators of the Gothic period and is distinguished by his imaginative and original miniatures, which are furnished with finely embossed gold leaf backgrounds.
-His manuscript of Bible Pictures constitutes a purely illustrated book with 31 full-page miniatures of biblical scenes.
-The codex is regarded as the greatest masterpiece of the famous Oxford illuminator.
+The Oxford Bible Pictures constitute a magnificent picture cycle of 34 full-page miniatures of biblical stories which once prefaced a Bible manuscript, the remaining parts of which have not survived.
+Nevertheless, the picture cycle, which has been preserved to this day, is regarded as the greatest masterpiece of the famous Oxford illuminator.
 Although the patron remains unknown, they must have been a layman of significant wealth and taste.
 The cover of the codex has an ivory plate engraved with the Nativity on the front and the Crucifixion on the back and is mounted so that the latter scene can be seen when the book is opened.
 This is a truly wonderful specimen from a time in the history of illumination when demand among the laity began to increase dramatically.

 The Oxford Bible Pictures